seveibar/docker-compose/README.md

 This is a simple library for controlling docker-compose from node.

+This repo is based off the excellent [node-flowtype-boilerplate](https://github.com/jsynowiec/node-flowtype-boilerplate).

 ## Why

 Controlling `docker-compose` from node allows for multi-container integration